opendatasoft/ods-documentation/source/creating_content_with_studio/publishing-page.rst

 From the list of pages, you can publish a page in draft status.

 1. From the list of pages, hover over the desired page.
-2. Click the |eye| icon to publish the page.
+2. Click the |eye| icon on the right side to publish the page.

 Publishing a page from the preview
 ----------------------------------